 Observation#5.
 Water was fetched and the feet of the three strangers were washed.
 Abraham had his honored guests rest under the Oak Tree of Mamre while he provided them bread and provided them a sumptuous meal.

 Observation#6.
 It is in the midst of Abraham’s acts of hospitality to strangers and under the Oak Tree that the promise of the miracle birth of Isaac was given.
-The Angel of Adonai promised: “I will surely return to you at this time next year; and behold, Sarah your wife will have a son” Sarah was 89 years old at this time.
-One year later as promised, on Tishri 15, “Laughter” (יִצְחָֽק-Isaac) was born.
+The Angel of Adonai promised: “I will surely return to you at this time next year; and behold, Sarah your wife will have a son.”
+Sarah was 89 years old at this time.
+In the next year as promised, on Tishri 15, “Laughter” (יִצְחָֽק-Isaac) was born.
 Isaac’s miracle birth was a sign that the Messiah would come into the world as a result of a miracle birth, for “nothing is impossible” for Adonai.